timothykumm/SpyOne-AntiCheat/README.md

 ✅ AutoArmor

-❌ Plugin still in development
+❌ Plugin still in development, thanks for reporting false positives ❌